St Peter's 13-18

 For formal occasions such as the Carol Service and Commemoration pupils must ensure that their uniform is looking at its ‘best’ i.e. clean, pressed and shoes polished.

-Plain black polo shirts are standard wear for performing in most concerts - they are available to purchase in the school’s uniform shop.
+Plain black polo shirts are standard wear for performing in most concerts - they are available to purchase from School Blazer.